A reflection model with a radial disk density profile: Radial disk density profile

 In {\tt relxill\_nk}, we have recently added the model {\tt relxillion\_nk}, which permits the user to model the radial ionization profile with a power-law \citep{2021PhRvD.103j3023A}.
-However, a similar model is not self-consistent because one infers the ionization and the emissivity profiles from the fit as two independent quantities, while $\xi$ and $\epsilon$ (which can be expected to be proportional to $F_{\rm X}$) are connected by Eq.~(\ref{eq-xi}), where there is also the electron density $n$.
-The same criticism applies to the radial ionization profiles of the other reflection models used by the X-ray astronomy community.
+The model has an extra parameter, the ionization gradient index $\alpha_\xi$, and the ionization parameter is \be \xi(r)=\xi_{\rm in} \left( \frac{R_{\rm in}}{r} \right)^{\alpha_\xi}, \ee where $\xi_{\rm in}$ is the value of the ionization parameter at the inner edge of the accretion disk $R_{\rm in}$.
+However, a similar model is not self-consistent because one infers the ionization and the emissivity profiles from the fit as two independent quantities, while $\xi$ and $\epsilon$ are connected by Eq.~(\ref{eq-xi}), where there is also the electron density $n$.
+The same criticism applies to the radial ionization profiles of the other reflection models used in the literature to date.
 In this paper, we thus present {\tt relxilldgrad\_nk}, which is a new flavor of the {\tt relxill\_nk} package to solve this issue and have a self-consistent model.

-{\tt relxilldgrad\_nk} employs the grid of the non-relativistic reflection model {\tt xillverD} and the disk electron density profile is described by a power-law \be n(r)=n_{\rm in} \left( \frac{R_{\rm in}}{r} \right)^{\alpha_n}, \ee where $R_{\rm in}$ is the radial coordinate of the inner edge of the accretion disk, $n_{\rm in}$ is the value of the electron density at $R_{\rm in}$, and $\alpha_n$ is the power-law index of the density gradient.
+{\tt relxilldgrad\_nk} employs the grid of the non-relativistic reflection model {\tt xillverD} and the disk electron density profile is described by a power-law \be n(r)=n_{\rm in} \left( \frac{R_{\rm in}}{r} \right)^{\alpha_n}, \ee where $R_{\rm in}$ is still the radial coordinate of the inner edge of the accretion disk, $n_{\rm in}$ is the value of the electron density at $R_{\rm in}$, and $\alpha_n$ is the power-law index of the density gradient.
 Setting $ \alpha_n=0 $, we recover the standard constant density profile, while for $\alpha_n>0$ we have an accretion disk in which the electron density decreases as the radial coordinate $r$ increases.

-The ionization parameter at any point of the disk, $\xi(r)$, is calculated self-consistently from the values of the electron density and the emissivity at that point of the disk as \be \xi(r) = \xi_{\rm max} \ \left[ \frac{\epsilon(r)}{2\pi n(r)} \right]_{\rm Norm}, \ee where $\xi_{\rm max}$ and $\epsilon(r)$ are, respectively, the maximum value of the ionization parameter over the disk and the emissivity at the radial coordinate $r$.
+The ionization parameter at any point of the disk, $\xi(r)$, is calculated self-consistently from the values of the electron density and the emissivity at that point of the disk as \be \xi(r) = \xi_{\rm max} \ \left[ \frac{4\pi \epsilon(r)}{n(r)} \right]_{\rm Norm}, \ee where $\xi_{\rm max}$ and $\epsilon(r)$ are, respectively, the maximum value of the ionization parameter over the disk and the emissivity at the radial coordinate $r$.
 Note the expression in square brackets on the right hand side of Eq.~(\ref{eq:Xi_profile}) is normalized with respect to its maximum value reached on the accretion disk.
 Depending on $\alpha_n$, $n(r)$, and $\epsilon(r)$, the function $\xi(r)$ may not have the maximum at $R_{\rm in}$.

 In the calculation process, the emissivity profile for the entire disk is calculated first.
 Then, we divide the accretion disk into 50 annuli and the values of the electron density and of the ionization parameter are calculated in the middle of each annulus using the already calculated emissivity profile values.
 Then, in each annulus, the reflection spectrum is extracted from the {\tt xillverD} table according to the values of the density and ionization parameters of this annulus.
 Finally, the reflection components from each annulus are convolved using the transfer functions corresponding to that annulus to obtain the reflection spectrum far away from the source, and the total spectrum is obtained by summing all the convolved spectra together.